-Customer Satisfaction, Customer Retention and Company Vision.
+Customer Satisfaction and Customer Retention and Company Vision.

-Most company visions are internally focused … for example, “To be the best ____” or “To be the biggest ___”, or “To be recognized as _________”, without reflecting the company’s greatest asset – its customers – as a vital component of success.
+Most company visions are internally focused … for example, “To be the best ____” or “To be the biggest ___”.
+These visions do not reflect the most vital elements of business success: customer satisfaction and customer retention.

 Anne Miner founded The Dunvegan Group in 1987 as a full-service marketing research consulting firm.
 Under her leadership, the company has adapted to changes in the markets, advances in technology, and economic ups and downs.
 The firm developed its own processes, metrics, and software to support the services it delivers to Business-to-Business corporations, as well as smaller companies, including start-ups.
 The company serves clients across North America and around the world as they thrive and grow through serving their own customers according to the insights customers provide.